Social Media and Third Party Tools in Teaching

 To support student learning and ensure consistency and clarity across courses, faculty should:

-• Use Blackboard as a course shell.
+• Use Blackboard as your learning management system.

 • Be thoughtful about tools/technologies used (i.e., accessible, easy-to-use, and manageable in number).